gertingold/tools4scicomp/manuscript/documenting.rst

-Depending on the operating system(s) on which output is generated for the *Sphinx* project, one typically chooses either the ``Makefile`` for Un*x operating systems or a Windows comand file for Windows operating systems or even both if more than one operating system is being used.
+Depending on the operating system(s) on which output is generated for the *Sphinx* project, one typically chooses either the ``Makefile`` for Un*x operating systems or a Windows command file for Windows operating systems or even both if more than one operating system is being used.

 .. code-block:: none